rachelsison/Blogi/README.md

 The following endpoints assume a table structure with columns labeled: `UUID, title, body, active`
 - Active is a boolean/ checkbox
 - Each post also has an associated ID created when the record was created.
 This ID is what is used for lookup for the endpoint that returns posts by ID
 - UUID is for the users ID and is not yet implemented in the endpoints.
-If you don't have a UUID column it should still work fine.
--The following examples the port is assumed `3000` but this will be whatever port you choose to set in the `.env` file.
+- The following examples the port is assumed `3000` but this will be whatever port you choose to set in the `.env` file.

 ##### To return posts that are active:
 issue a `GET` request to `http://localhost:3000/posts/`